charlie0129/zerotier-static/README.md

 **To create a new release:**

+1. Push a tag (e.g., `v1.16.0`)
-1. Go to Actions → "Build and Release Static Binaries" → "Run workflow"
+2. Go to Actions → "Build and Release Static Binaries" → "Run workflow".
+Make sure to select the tag in `Use workflow from`.
-2. Enter the ZeroTier version and release tag
+3. Enter the ZeroTier version and release tag
-3. The workflow will build binaries for all architectures and create a release
+4. The workflow will build binaries for all architectures and create a release

 Or push a tag: